hrydgard/ppsspp-site/docs/faq.md

 For a JIT to function, an app needs to have the ability to generate machine code at runtime.
 This is allowed on Windows, Mac, Linux and Android, while it is disallowed on many versions of iOS.

-## Does PPSSPP work on Chromebooks?

-Chromebooks can run the Android version of PPSSPP.
-However it has not yet been adapted for keyboard input, so you'll want to use an external bluetooth controller for now.

 ## How do I turn off buffered rendering in PPSSPP 1.14 or later?

 The option is still there, but now it's under "Speedhacks" and called "Skip buffer effects".